cristiantobol/developer-toolcamp/session_02_github.md

 You now have a copy of the repository on your local workstation!

 <a name="feature-branch"></a>
-## Feature branches (and Git-flow)
+## Feature branches
-TODO
+* All development for a particular feature takes place on a dedicated branch, instead of using the main codebase (master branch) directly.
+* Multiple developers can work on a particular feature without disturbing the main codebase.
+* Experiments can also be tried out on feature branches and then deleted or kept and merged as needed.
+* Changes can be reviewed using [Pull Requests](#pull-request) (covered later) before being merged back into the main codebase.
+* The master branch should now never contain broken code!

+<a name="git-flow"></a>
+## Gitflow
+Gitflow is a git workflow which defines a structured approach to branching.
+With specific branches for release versions, changes for the next version, hotfixes to released versions etc.

-If you feel comfortable with feature branches and you'd like to find out more about the other types of common branches, there is an in depth description of git-flow branching available [here][Git-flow branching] which covers when to use release branches, hotfixes and the develop branch.
+We won't have time to go into it in detail here but if you feel comfortable with feature branches and you'd like to find out more, there is an in depth description of git-flow branching available [here][Git-flow branching] which is well worth reading.

 <a name="create-branch"></a>
 ## Creating a branch